-Part of the suspended fine particles produced by human activity, particularly in South-East Asia, would contribute to the melting of ice in the Arctic.
-Dorothy Koch of Columbia University and James Hansen of the Goddard Institute for Space Studies (GISS) collected insightful imagery data and attempted, using the model
+Some of the fine particles in suspension produced by human activity, particularly in Southeast Asia, are believed to contribute to the melting of ice in the Arctic.
+Dorothy Koch, Columbia University, and James Hansen, Goddard Institute for Space Studies (GISS), collected satellite imagery data and attempted, using the model

-atmospheric circulation developed by the General Circulation Model (GISS), to determine the origin of the carbon particles present above the North Pole.
+atmospheric circulation climate developed by the GISS (the General Circulation Model), to determine the origin of the carbon particles present above the North Pole.

-Their work, published in the Journal of Geophysical Research, shows a correlation between the melting, in time and space, of Arctic glaciers and the quantities of "soot" produced by man during the 20th century .
-Indeed, soot particles, when deposited on ice, promote the absorption of light, accelerating thawing and their presence in the northern sky alters the meteorology by warming the air.
+Their work, published in the Journal of Geophysical Research, shows a correlation between the melting, in time and in space, of Arctic glaciers and the amounts of "soot" produced by humans during the 20th century. .
+Indeed, the soot particles, when they are deposited on the ice, promote the absorption of light, accelerating the thaw and their presence in the northern sky alters the meteorology by heating the air.
 The phenomenon is therefore not only the consequence of global warming.

-About one-third of the source of pollution in the Arctic comes from carbon emissions in Southeast Asia, another third from forest fires and other wild-type fires, and the rest from Western industrial smoke and pollution.
-And while the pollution of the industrialized countries circulates in fairly low atmospheric currents, that from Asia takes higher ascending routes to the troposphere.
+Regarding the origin of pollution in the Arctic, one third would come from carbon emissions in Southeast Asia, another third from forest fires and other combustions in nature and the rest from industrial fumes and Western automobile pollution.
+And while pollution from industrialized countries circulates at fairly low atmospheric currents, that from Asia follows higher ascending paths, to the troposphere.

 LAT 24 / 03 / 05 (Airbone soot adds to artic melting, study finds)